Implementing a Zero Waste Station

 The foundation of ZeroWaste and Sustainability is good relationships.
 Sustainability is a part of Max-R’s culture.
 When you’re developing your program, you want someone who will come through for you.

-When the University of Oregon had the opportunity to implement a new bin system on campus, they began by identifying colleges and universities that had zero waste programs in place and were doing them well.
-Max-R was recognized as a constant fixture on campuses across the country.
+When the University of Oregon had the opportunity to implement a new bin system on campus, they began by identifying colleges and universities that had zero waste programs in place that were seeing success.
+Max-R was recognized as a constant fixture on successful campuses across the country.
 In conjunction with university leadership and campus operations, the UO Zero Waste team identified what was important to them in a zero waste station.